-Being a small boutique/niche consultancy with a primary focus on the provision of ESG/Sustainability Assurance services, our primary competitors tend to be the large, global, deep pocketed accountancy firms (Deloitte, EY, KPMG, PWC, etc.) placing IRAS at an automatic disadvantage in terms of brand recognition and perceptions of lesser experience.
+Being a small boutique/niche consultancy with a primary focus on the provision of ESG/Sustainability Advisory and Assurance services, our primary competitors tend to be the large, global, deep pocketed accountancy firms (Deloitte, EY, KPMG, PWC, etc.) placing IRAS at an automatic disadvantage in terms of brand recognition and perceptions of lesser experience.
 To combat this, IRAS heavily invests in not only remaining current in our understanding of trends and anomalies in integrated reporting, ESG analytics and assurance, but in completing research at a level significantly disproportionate to the size of our team.
 The most significant example of this is our Sustainability Data Transparency Index (SDTI) research.

-From 2009 to 2012, IRAS reviewed the level of application of the Global Reporting Initiative (GRI) Guidelines among the more than 300 companies listed on the Johannesburg Securities Exchange (JSE).
+From 2009 to 2013, IRAS reviewed the level of application of the Global Reporting Initiative (GRI) Guidelines among the more than 300 companies listed on the Johannesburg Securities Exchange (JSE).
 As our research progressed, and as we awarded top companies for their "GRI Compliance", we noted that companies appeared to be interested in being recognised for their efforts, and thereby enhancing the GRI-based reporting.
 The problem, as we repeatedly stated, was that our research suggested that adherence to the GRI Guidelines did not necessarily lead to improved reporting.
 Rather, the so-called "quality" of GRI-based reporting seemed to be directly linked to a report author's ability to wordsmith assertions of social and environmental responsibility regardless of whether their assertions could be supported by evidence.
 What the GRI lacked, in our opinion, was a consistent expectation of quantitative comparable data (i.e., "numbers").

-In 2012, IRAS shifted from focussing our research efforts on GRI compliance to what we termed the "Sustainability Data Transparency Index", or "SDTI".
+In 2013, IRAS shifted from focussing our research efforts on GRI compliance to what we termed the "Sustainability Data Transparency Index", or "SDTI".
 Our goal was to determine the extent to which JSE-listed companies were providing stakeholders with performance information on key sustainability matters such as energy use, carbon emissions, water consumption, health & safety, human resource development, CSI, etc. We identified over 80 indicators that required "the numbers", and the poured over the annual reports of every single company until we were satisfied that we'd found everything we could find.

 Due to the excessive cost of the research - roughly R1.2 million (against an annual IRAS income of roughly R3.0 million), we pulled back from the research after reviewing FY2016 reporting.

-The SDTI however, is not our only research.
+The SDTI is not our only research.

-In March 2020, Hsien and Michael produced our first annul "Update on SDG Reporting in South Africa", in response to growing local interest in what companies have taken the lead on linking the United Nations Sustainable Development Goals (SDGs) to their business practices and/or social responsibility programmes.
+In March 2020, IRAS published our first annul Update on SDG Reporting in South Africa, in response to growing local interest in what companies have taken the lead on linking the United Nations Sustainable Development Goals (SDGs) to their business practices and/or social responsibility programmes.
 In the end, we identified 90 JSE-listed companies (of 320) that at least mentioned the SDGs in their annual reporting.
 Of these 68 made some form of specific mention of what they intend to do to address one or more of the SDGs, while 59 of these provided specific targets and progress against prior year targets.
-(Click on the pdf icon to the left of the report to download the document)
+(Click on the pdf icon to the left of the report to download the document).

 NOTE: All of our research working papers are available upon request via firstname.lastname@example.org.